Himayat Sagar

 Himayat Sagar is an artificial lake about 20 km from Hyderabad in the Ranga Reddy district of Telangana, India.
 It lies parallel to a larger artificial lake called Osman Sagar.
-The storage capacity of the reservoir is 2.9 tmc ft.
+The storage capacity of the reservoir is 84,016 cubic metres.

 History

 The construction of reservoirs on the Esi, a tributary of the Musi River, was completed in 1927, with the intention of providing a drinking water source for Hyderabad and protecting the city from floods, which Hyderabad suffered in 1908.
 It was built during the reign of the last Nizam of Hyderabad, Nizam VII and is named after his eldest son Himayat Ali Khan.

 The Himayat Sagar dam and Osman Sagar reservoirs provided continuous water supply to the twin cities of Hyderabad and Secunderabad until recently.
 Due to population growth, they are not sufficient to meet the cities' water supply-demand.

 The engineer at the time of construction was late Khaja Mohiuddin, son of Mohammed Hussein, Madri.